-5. BLE EXTENSIONS BUILT-IN ROUTINES
+5 BLE EXTENSIONS BUILT-IN ROUTINES

-Bluetooth Low Energy (BLE) extensions are specific to the BL620 smart BASIC BLE module and provide a high level managed interface to the underlying Bluetooth stack.
+Bluetooth Low Energy (BLE) extensions are specific to the RM1xx smartBASIC BLE module and provide a high level managed interface to the underlying Bluetooth stack.

-MAC Address
+5.1 MAC Address

 To address privacy concerns, there are four types of MAC addresses in a BLE device which can change as needed.
 For example, an iPhone regularly changes its BLE MAC address and it always exposes only its resolvable random address.